-These transactions are then logged into a decentralized ledger called the blockchain – every single transaction that has occurred in the currency is verifiable by anyone with a copy of this record.
+Crypto transactions are then logged into a decentralized finance system called the blockchain ledger – every single cryptocurrency transaction is verifiable by anyone with a copy of this record.

-The only way for someone to be able to alter the decentralized system of this cryptocurrency blockchain technology is if they happened to control a majority of the computers processing this information.
+The only way for someone to be able to alter the decentralized system of this cryptocurrency blockchain technology is if they happened to control the majority of the computer’s processing this information.

-The process of running the algorithms that control the blockchain is referred to as mining.
+The process of running the algorithms that control the blockchain is referred to as the word cryptocurrency mining.

 This isn’t just a friendly reference to the way most stores of value like gold and silver are extracted, either.
-Crypto miners must dig through mountains of data to “extract” a solution to make sense of the transaction history and get a token as a reward.
+Crypto miners must dig through mountains of cryptocurrency data to “extract” a solution to make sense of the transaction history and get a token as a reward.

 And much like mining in the real world, mining the blockchain is very infrastructure-intensive.
 To do it profitably, crypto miners need the right equipment, including powerful hardware, cooling capabilities to avoid overheating computers, and access to cheap and plentiful electricity.

-If a miner is running the software instance that finds the solution to the cryptographic problem underpinning the Blockchain, they receive the “crypto-currency” in reward.
+If a miner is running the software instance that finds the solution to the cryptographic problem underpinning the Blockchain technology, they receive the digital currency in reward.

 The caveat is that the more cryptocurrencies of this type that exist, the more difficult they are to produce and the fewer tokens a miner receives for finding the solution.
-Because of this, most cryptocurrencies have a hard limit as to how many can be produced.
+Because of this, most virtual currencies have a hard limit as to how many can be produced.

 The virtual currency Bitcoin, for example, has a hard limit of 21 million producible tokens.

 So, despite the lack of a central authority, there is a built-in motivation for miners to run the software, as the more market penetration the crypto has, the more expensive the coin will be as there are fewer and fewer coins for an ever-growing amount of people.

-In other words, unlike other currencies that have an inbuilt inflationary pressure, cryptos are subject to a deflationary pressure thanks to firm production limitations.
+In other words, unlike other currencies that have an inbuilt inflationary pressure, cryptos’ digital currencies are subject to a deflationary pressure thanks to firm production limitations.